anshul4819/JSON-to-CSV/README.md

-I made this JSON to CSV convertor using HTML and Javascript.
+Made this JSON to CSV convertor using HTML and Javascript.

-You can add any JSON file either by clicking on the boz or by drag and drop.
+One can add any JSON file(not nested) either by clicking on the box or by dragging and dropping.

-When the download button is pressed, the csv file automatically download in your system.
+When the download button is pressed, the CSV file automatically downloads in your system.

 Used dropzone library to make a drag and drop area.

-Then using FileReader, the dragged JSON file is read and stored in a variable which is then converted to csv on the click of download.
+Using FileReader, the dragged JSON file is read and stored in a variable which is then converted to CSV on the click of download.

 Some preview of the app looks like: